TheAcharya/csv2notion-neo/README.md

 - Set a cover or embed an image for each row to enhance visual representation
 - Upload image files for covers or icons
 - Apply validation options for input data to ensure accuracy
-- Automatically analyse and generate captions for images using Hugging Face's open-source AI/ML models (Experimental)
+- Analyse and generate captions for images using Hugging Face's open-source AI/ML models (Experimental)

-### Disadvantages over native import

-- Importing each row separately might lead to slower speed
-  - To address this, utilise multithreaded upload

 ## Table of contents